SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 ## Swish transactions

 All Swish transactions are described below.
-Please note that Swish does not support Merchant Initiated Transactions for the time being.
+Please note that Swish does not support [Merchant Initiated Transactions][unscheduled-purchase] for the time being.

 ## Sales